bzbikowski/weather_station_project/README.md

 * configuration of wireless communication between the WiFi Module and the Raspberry Pi microcontroller,
 * carrying out a correct writing and reading from the database on the server,
 * implementation of possibility of generating measurement charts through the created API,
-* creating the server-client structure in the form of RestAPI
+* creating the server-client structure in the form of RestAPI.